Master (naval): Uniforms

-Originally, the sailing master did not have an official officer uniform, which caused problems when they were captured because they had trouble convincing their captors they should be treated as officers and not ordinary sailors.
+Originally, the sailing master did not wear an officer's uniform, which caused problems when they were captured because they had trouble convincing their captors they should be treated as officers and not ordinary seamen.
 In 1787 the warrant officers of wardroom rank (master, purser and surgeon) received an official uniform, but it did not distinguish them by rank.
-In 1807, masters, along with pursers, received their own uniform.
+In 1807, masters and pursers were allocated specific uniforms.

 Transition to commissioned officer

 By the classic Age of Sail the Master in the Royal Navy had become the warrant officer trained specifically in navigation, the senior warrant officer rank, and the second most important officer aboard rated ships.
 In 1808, Masters (along with Pursers and Surgeons) were given similar status to commissioned officers, as warrant officers of wardroom rank.
 The master ate in the wardroom with the other officers, had a large cabin in the gunroom, and had a smaller day cabin next to the captain's cabin on the quarterdeck for charts and navigation equipment.

-However, the number of sailing-masters halved from 140 to 74 between the years 1840-1860: partly because the pay and privileges were less than equivalent ranks in the military branch, and also because the master's responsibilities had been largely assumed by the executive officers.
+However, the number of sailing-masters halved from 140 to 74 from 1840 to 1860, partly because the pay and privileges were less than equivalent ranks in the military branch, and also because the master's responsibilities had been largely assumed by the executive officers.
 In 1843 the wardroom warrant officers were given commissioned status.
 The Admiralty, under the First Lord of the Admiralty the Duke of Somerset, began to phase out the title of master after 1862.
 The ranks of staff commander and staff captain were introduced in 1863 and 1864 respectively; and in 1867 the Masters Branch was re-organised as the Navigating Branch with a new pay scale, with the following ranks: